Michigan Law OUTlaws

 4.4.1 – Candidates will be required to submit a written statement of interest for every position they are running for.

-4.5 – In the event of a tie between three or more candidates, the two candidates with the most votes will proceed to a second round of elections before the General Membership.
-If the tie is between two candidates, the Executive Board, through a simple majority, will cast the deciding vote.
+4.5 – In the event of a tie between three or more candidates, the tied candidates proceed to a second round of elections before the General Membership.
+If the tie is between two candidates, the incumbent Executive Board, through a simple majority, will cast the deciding vote.
 Should the Executive Board vote also be a tie, the senior Co–President will cast the deciding vote.

 ARTICLE 5 — MEETINGS